The Development of Firestorm: the Birth of the Kryos, Xeros and Exo

 This winter sees the launch of our new Kryos, Xeros, and Exo jackets, and our new Kryos pants, all developed through rigorous testing both in the lab and the mountains.
 It’s been a fascinating journey that’s united our product team and pro partners in the pursuit of kit that makes the difference on the most serious modern routes.

 The project started three years ago when Paul Ramsden, an obsessive gear nut – the sort of person who weighs everything in his possession, buys imported handmade ice axes on a hunch that they will work, and ask brands to make stuff to his specification when he can’t find it elsewhere – approached us for a trip that he and Nick Bullock were planning to China.
-Their objective peak Minya Konka is almost 7000 metres high, plagued by notoriously bad weather, and would involve at least a week away from base camp.
+Their objective peak Minya Konka is 7556m high, plagued by notoriously bad weather, and would involve at least a week away from base camp.
 In particular, he feared that the summit ridge’s staggering altitude and exposure would funnel the worst of the weather at them, and he could see them having to climb for long periods in their down jackets, making low bulk and manoeuvrability key, alongside weather resistance, warmth, and of course minimal weight.

 It sounded like a great project.
 We had already seen Tom Livingstone use his Vega Jacket to 7000 metres on Latok I, but we considered that the absolute limit for the Vega’s design.
 With its exposed stitch lines it could be compromised in sustained high winds and this was an obvious area for improvement.
 Nick Bullock has had considerable success using a K7 Jacket to extreme high altitudes, including in his Piolet d’Or winning expedition to Tibet with Paul, but though exceptionally warm it’s not easy to climb harder pitches in.
 We needed something new.